noahproc/waterqualityassessment.github.io/README.md

-# This is simply a passion project, helping me learn to code using Python, JS, HTML, and CSS (hopefully  C++ and Java soon!).
+# This is a passion project, helping me learn to code using Python, JS, HTML, and CSS.
 # Used Matplotlib, Pandas, and Numpy for the data analysis portion.